Important information and who we are

 Cookies and Other Mechanisms to Collect Technical Data

-Cookies may be automatically used to collect specific information from a computer or mobile device that accesses and navigates through the Website over time.
-Information collected by cookies may include information to help improve and customize the content or layout of the Website.
+Cookies may be automatically used to collect specific information from a computer or mobile device that accesses and navigates through the Websites over time.
+Information collected by cookies may include information to help improve and customize the content or layout of the Websites.

 We use a web analytics service, Google Analytics, to provide Technical Data.
-The Google Analytics service helps us to evaluate how users view and use our Website.
-Specifically, it tells us about when and how you use our Website, the website from which you navigated to our Website, information about your system, and your location.
+The Google Analytics service helps us to evaluate how users view and use our Websites.
+Specifically, it tells us about when and how you use our Websites, the website from which you navigated to our Websites, information about your system, and your location.

 For more information about Google Analytics, please visit:

 You can opt out to prevent Google’s collection and use of data (cookies and IP address) by downloading and installing the browser plug-in available under https://tools.google.com/dlpage/gaoptout

 We may collect information using Web beacons.
 Web beacons are electronic images that may be used on our Websites or in our emails.
 We use Web beacons to deliver cookies, count visits, understand usage and campaign effectiveness and to tell if an email has been opened and acted upon.

 We may use local shared objects, also known as Flash cookies, to store your preferences such as volume control or to display content based upon what you view on our sites to personalize your visit.
 Third party partners provide certain features on our Websites and display advertising on third party websites based upon your Web browsing activity using Flash cookies to collect and store information.
 Flash cookies are different from browser cookies because of the amount of, type of, and way in which data is stored.
 Cookie management tools provided by your browser usually will not remove Flash cookies.
 To learn how to manage privacy and storage settings for certain Flash cookies click here: https://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html#117118

 Disclosures of your personal data